Ne00n/FirePatch/README.md

 - Update Content/config.php with your Database details, also Update the Script Path
 - Replace yourpage.com in Scripts/FirePatch.sh and Scripts/install.sh with your Domain
 - Please make sure that you add a .htaccess to limit the Access, since this Software dosent offer a login yet but soonTM
+- Make also sure that you are using SSL, otherwise the Token would be not transmitted encrypted
 - If you go to https://yourdomain.com you should be able to Update your Servers on the Go! (obviously yourdomain.com is an example)